 Subcontractor Complied with Washington Statute, according to the Supreme Court

-A little over a year ago we reviewed a case before a Washington Appeals Court, where the subcontractor’s right to recover its claim was hinging on whether the subcontractor named the correct parties in the foreclosure action.
+Previously, we reviewed a case before a Washington Appeals Court, where the subcontractor’s right to recover its claim was hinging on whether the subcontractor named the correct parties in the foreclosure action.
 This case made it to the Washington Supreme Court and the decision stands: when a lien is bonded off, the only required party in the foreclosure action is the surety.

 The subcontractor can recover its claim!

 The Case: Inland Empire Dry Wall Supply Co., v.
 Western Surety Company

 You can read our earlier post here, but here’s the recap.